-- Complete registers accurately and note with a right click any known reason for absence - Celebrate weekly attendance in Form Time - Share weekly Standards/Attendance PowerPoint with pupils - Celebrate 100% attendance and recognise most improved within the Form Group - Share relevant pastoral information with staff to support attendance - 1:1 conversation with pupils on return from absence and support if needed - Support a culture of connectiveness and a sense of belonging by use of daily "meet and greet" and other informal comments regarding attendance - Raise profile of attendance and stress importance of attendance to pupils in terms of outcomes and wellbeing
+- Complete registers accurately and note with a right click any known reason for absence - Discuss and celebrate weekly attendance in Form Time - Share weekly Standards/Attendance PowerPoint with pupils - Celebrate 100% attendance and recognise most improved within the Form Group - Share relevant pastoral information with staff to support attendance - 1:1 conversations with pupils on return from absence and support if needed unlocking absence and removing barriers - Support a culture of connectedness and a sense of belonging by use of daily "meet and greet" and other informal comments regarding attendance - Raise profile of attendance and stress importance of attendance to pupils in terms of outcomes and wellbeing

-Wave 2 Assistant Progress Leader/Progress Leader
+Wave 2 Assistant Progress Leader / Progress Leader

-- Attend daily attendance huddle and based on current/historic attendance agree First Day response action e.g. home visit, call, referral to other agencies - Target 5-10 pupils to support/mentor 1:1 re: attendance including reintegration - Promote attendance within the year group and celebrate Form Time with top attendance and most improved weekly in assembly - Liaise with Attendance Manager re: communication home to parent - Analyse attendance patterns and liaise with class teachers/ subject leaders re: individuals where patterns emerge
+- Attend daily attendance huddle and based on current/historic attendance agree First Day response action e.g. home visit, call, referral to other agencies - Target 5-10 pupils to support/mentor 1:1 re: attendance including reintegration - Promote attendance within the year group and celebrate Form Time with top attendance and most improved weekly in assembly - Liaise with Attendance Manager re: communication home to parent - Analyse attendance patterns and liaise with class teachers/ subject leaders re: individuals where patterns emerge - Support with referrals to Attendance Improvement Programmes to support targeted pupils.
+For example - Watch Tower, TJ Reengage, Attendance Surgery, VIBE Attendance, Reengage Room, Mentoring support, Referral to school counsellor or Knowsley MHST

-Wave 3 SLT Link/Progress Leader/Assistant Progress Leader
+Wave 3 SLT Link /Progress Leader/Assistant Progress Leader